newstack-cloud/bluelink/apps/deploy-engine/README.md

 **default value:** `HS256`

-#### Celerity Signature v1 Key Pairs
+#### Bluelink Signature v1 Key Pairs

-`CELERITY_DEPLOY_ENGINE_AUTH_CELERITY_SIGNATURE_V1_KEY_PAIRS`
+`BLUELINK_DEPLOY_ENGINE_AUTH_BLUELINK_SIGNATURE_V1_KEY_PAIRS`

-_**required, if Celerity Signature v1 authentication will be used**_
+_**required, if Bluelink Signature v1 authentication will be used**_

-A comma-separated list of Celerity signature key pairs that can be used to authenticate with the deploy engine.
-This is used to verify the Celerity signature provided in the `Celerity-Signature-V1` header of all requests.
+A comma-separated list of Bluelink signature key pairs that can be used to authenticate with the deploy engine.
+This is used to verify the Bluelink signature provided in the `Bluelink-Signature-V1` header of all requests.

 The key pairs are in the format `keyId:secretKey`, where the public key is used to verify the signature and the private key is used to sign the request.

-The deploy engine will check the `Celerity-Signature-V1` header of all requests.
+The deploy engine will check the `Bluelink-Signature-V1` header of all requests.
 This will be checked after the OAuth2/OIDC JWT bearer token authentication method and before the API key authentication method.

 **Example:**
 ```
-CELERITY_DEPLOY_ENGINE_AUTH_CELERITY_SIGNATURE_V1_KEY_PAIRS=keyId1:secretKey1,keyId2:secretKey2
+BLUELINK_DEPLOY_ENGINE_AUTH_BLUELINK_SIGNATURE_V1_KEY_PAIRS=keyId1:secretKey1,keyId2:secretKey2
 ```

 #### API Keys

-`CELERITY_DEPLOY_ENGINE_AUTH_API_KEYS`
+`BLUELINK_DEPLOY_ENGINE_AUTH_API_KEYS`

 _**required, if API key authentication will be used**_

 A comma-separated list of API keys that are allowed to access the deploy engine.
 This is used to authenticate all requests to the deploy engine.
-The deploy engine will check the `Celerity-Api-Key` header of all requests.
+The deploy engine will check the `Bluelink-Api-Key` header of all requests.
-This will be checked after the JWT bearer token and Celerity signature authentication methods.
+This will be checked after the JWT bearer token and Bluelink signature authentication methods.

 **Example:**
 ```
-CELERITY_DEPLOY_ENGINE_AUTH_API_KEYS=key1,key2,key3
+BLUELINK_DEPLOY_ENGINE_AUTH_API_KEYS=key1,key2,key3
 ```

 ### Plugins